Why some flies learn, remember better than others

-Additional authors of the study, titled “Multiple genetic loci affect place learning and memory performance in Drosophila melanogaster,” are Troy Zars (posthumous), postdoctoral researcher Enoch Ng’oma, and MU undergraduate students Christopher Posey, Samuel Mitchell, and James A. Mrvicka (now a graduate student at the University of Iowa).
+Additional authors of the study are Troy Zars (posthumous), postdoctoral researcher Enoch Ng’oma, and MU undergraduate students Christopher Posey, Samuel Mitchell, and James A. Mrvicka (now a graduate student at the University of Iowa).

 The work was performed with funding from a National Science Foundation grant (IOS-1654866), a Howard Hughes Medical Institute Gilliam Fellowship for Advanced Study, and a National Institute of Health IMSD (R25GM056901).